markussiebert/homeddns/homeassistant/README.md

 The add-on reads user settings from `/data/options.json` by default.
 If your Supervisor setup stores `options.json` elsewhere, set `ADDON_OPTIONS_PATH` before starting the container to point to the desired file.

+When Home Assistant launches the add-on (or you run the Docker image without CLI args), the binary auto-starts in `server` mode by default—no extra command is needed.
+If you invoke the binary manually, you can still run `hash-password`, `update`, etc.

 ### Generate Password Hash

 Before configuring the add-on, you need to generate a bcrypt hash of your password: